MJR009/BP_Jabukod/README.md

 After `make docs` is run, the pdf documentation is also put into the `build` directory under the name `xjabur02_Jabukod_documentation.pdf`.

+## Testing

+In the `samples` directory you can find a large set of example programs.
+The to level contains small programs showcasing known functions.
+Other subdirectories containg programs used during different phases of development.

+All testing and development was done on a x86_64 machine using <b>Ubuntu 24.04.2 LTS</b> operating system with functionality verified on the `merlin` faculty server.

 ## Syntax highlighting